-When we encounter a stressful situation, our body produces hormones that trigger the 'fight or flight' response to help us deal quickly with the threat.
-This flood of hormones can provoke a beneficial reaction if it is short-lived, for example, pushing us on if we are running a marathon, or giving us the boost we need to make a speech to an audience.
-Once the stressful situation is over, our body returns to its normal resting state without any negative effects on our health.
+When we are faced with a stressful situation, our bodies produce hormones that trigger the 'fight or flight' response, which can be beneficial if it is short-lived, such as pushing us on during a marathon or giving us the boost we need to make a speech.
+When the situation is over, our bodies return to their normal resting state with no negative consequences.

-Learning to manage stress effectively can avoid long-term psychological stress that may contribute to a range of negative emotions, including fear, guilt and anxiety that could lead to mental health problems such as Panic Attacks or Depression.
+Learning to manage stress effectively can help prevent long-term psychological stress, which can lead to negative emotions such as fear, guilt, and worry, which can lead to mental health problems like panic attacks or depression.

-Our facilities allow for psychological interventions, biofeedback training, neurofeedback, occupational therapy, and restorative yoga so we can offer blended, customisable programs to develop a stress therapy that meets your individual needs.
-Schedule an appointment at one of our offices in Sydney and Wollongong, or organise a Telehealth appointment with us from the comfort of your own home.
+Our facilities provide psychological interventions, biofeedback training, neurofeedback, occupational therapy, and restorative yoga to create a stress therapy tailored to your specific requirements.
+Visit one of our offices in Sydney or Wollongong, or schedule a Telehealth visit from home.